-• Environmental Induction Training: All workers must receive induction training which shall be presented by the Contractors HSE Manager Representatives.
-The induction training must include an environmental management component which will be prepared by the Contractor's EO and presented where possible by the Contractor's EO.
+Environmental Induction Training: All workers must receive induction training which shall be presented by the Contractors HSE Manager Representatives.
+The induction training must include an environmental management component which will be prepared by the Contractor's onsite EO or Lead MMO / PAM and presented where possible by the Contractor's onsite EO or Lead MMO / PAM.
 The training material must include general environmental awareness with an overview of the approved EMPr and applicable authorisations, licences and permits.
 Health and safety expectations including communication and reporting to key personnel, including incidents and during emergencies, should also be outlined.
 The Induction Training Material must be reviewed and approved by the ECO;

-- Weekly Environmental Toolbox Talks will be prepared by the Contractor's EO to cover a range of environmental topics and must be presented to relevant staff during applicable times during the seismic survey process (e.g. at the start of a day or activity).
+- Weekly Environmental Toolbox Talks will be prepared by the Contractor's onsite EO or Lead MMO / PAM to cover a range of environmental topics and must be presented to relevant staff during applicable times during the seismic survey process (e.g. at the start of a day or activity).
 The aim of these toolbox talks will be to inform employees of general environmental requirements pertaining to specific activities, as well as specific EMPr and EA requirements and obligations.
-The ECO shall review environmental toolbox talks on a periodic basis to ensure the material is relevant and appropriate; - Informal training of all seismic survey staff is also required on an on-going basis through informal discussions, on-site supervision and through facilitation of day-to-day activities.
-Such training must be given or otherwise facilitated by the Contractor's EO; and - The Contractor's EO must review all safe work procedures/risk assessments/DSTI's (daily safe task instruction) from the safety department and include the relevant environmental risks and appropriate mitigation measures where necessary.
+The ECO shall review environmental toolbox talks on a periodic basis to ensure the material is relevant and appropriate; - Informal training of all seismic survey staff is also required on an on-going basis through informal discussions, on-site supervision and through facilitation of day to day activities.
+Such training must be given or otherwise facilitated by the Contractor's onsite EO or Lead MMO / PAM; and - The Contractor's onsite EO or Lead MMO / PAM must review all safe work procedures/risk assessments/DSTI's (daily safe task instruction) from the safety department and include the relevant environmental risks and appropriate mitigation measures where necessary.
 Since the above procedures are specific to the applicable activity being undertaken, the inclusion of environmental measures aims to ensure each activity is undertaken in an environmentally responsible manner.